 Why do I pay lower fees on my joint account compared to my sole account?The joint account will always reflect the lowest fee being paid by either of the holders on their other account(s).
 This means that you may benefit from lower fees on your joint account even though your sole account doesn't qualify for lower fees.

-I want to switch from my GIA into an ISA, how can I do this?In order to switch from your GIA to an ISA, you will need to sell the holdings in your GIA.
-Once you have received the proceeds from the sale of the funds held within your GIA into your nominated bank account, you can buy funds within an ISA.
-It could take up to four working days for the proceeds of your sale to reach your nominated bank account and another two working days for your new shares to be bought in your ISA, depending on when you place your sell and buy instructions.
+I want to switch from my GIA into a Junior ISA, how can I do this?In order to switch from your GIA to a Junior ISA (JISA) for your child, you will need to sell the holdings in your GIA.
+Please note that the sale of funds from your GIA is a chargeable event for capital gains tax purposes.
+Once you have received the proceeds from the sale of the funds held within your GIA into your nominated bank account, you can buy funds within a JISA for your child.
+It could take up to four working days for the proceeds of your sale to reach your nominated bank account and another two working days for your new shares to be bought in the JISA, depending on when you place your sell and buy instructions.
 Please note that your money will be out of the market during this period.
-Make sure that you leave sufficient time to allow the proceeds to reach your nominated bank account and for your instruction to invest in an ISA to be completed before the end of the tax year.
-We are looking to offer an online service to allow switches from a GIA into an ISA online later in 2018.
+Make sure that you leave sufficient time to allow the proceeds to reach your nominated bank account and for your instruction to invest in a JISA to be completed before the end of the tax year.

 How do I invest in a Junior ISA for someone else's child?You will need to contact the Registered Contact and arrange for the funds to be transferred to their nominated bank account.
 The Registered Contact will then need to invest on the child's behalf.